 Theatre prides itself on being diverse, but the the area that is not diverse is politics.
 Whether this is a good thing or bad thing is a discussion for elsewhere, but one effect of this is a comfort zone.
 Unlike main stage theatre, the audiences you get in the smaller spaces tends to be drawn from a closer-knit community.
-As such, an easy route to popularity is to do plays advancing views popular with your peers.
-Like all communities, the views that are in fashion vary from year to year, but it’s easy to follow in fringe-scale theatre because that’s what dominates the programme at any one time.
+As such, an easy route is to do plays advancing views popular with your peers.
+Like all communities, the views in fashion vary from year to year, but in fringe-scale theatre it’s what dominates the programme at any one time.
 And they get audiences in, so it works.

 But watch out – this comfort zone is dangerous.
 Like I said, if the limit of your ambitions is the approval of your peers, carry on doing what you’re doing; but if you are hoping to appeal further than that, you’ve got to win over less like-minded people too.
-Which you can do provided your play have something to offer other than a popular opinion, like a good story.
-And of course you can have both.
+Which you can do provided your play have something to else to offer, like a good story.
 If, however, your only offering is validation of your peers’ pre-existing mindset, you won’t be going any further.

 The other problem with playing to the gallery is the number of plays that fight straw men.
-At the moment, the #1 hate figure of the arts world is the twin demons of Brexit and Trump, but so many times I see artists debunk arguments no-one made and ignore what Brexiteers and Trumpkins are actually saying.
+At the moment, the #1 hate figure of the arts world is the twin demon of Brexit and Trump, but so many times I see artists debunk arguments no-one made.
 Which is real shame, because, in my opinion, most of what they actually say is just as bollocks as the imagined arguments the arts world is battling.
 The straw man arguments can be rebutted with “we never said that” and the real arguments go unchallenged.
 This is not a problem unique to the arts, but this is what happens if your only political discourse is talking to people who agree with you.

 7: Trying to be clever

 Another one common to both list list and the beginners’ list – although this one manifests itself differently in the two cases.
-Amongst beginners, trying to be clever (or, as I also call this, failing the “what’s going on?” test) usually means biting off more than you can chew and outstripping your current ability.
-Less often: the following thing happens (I suspect): 1) seeing something that is both critically acclaimed and confusingly abstract, 2) thinking that if they write something confusingly abstract this will also be critically acclaimed, 3) achieve first without the second.
-I’ve seen this overspill into aspiring professionals – incomprehensible performances at scratch nights where the audience is asked what emotions it made them feel; the brutally honest answer is usually “Uh?????”
+Amongst beginners, trying to be clever (or, as I also call this, failing the “what’s going on?” test) usually means outstripping your current ability.
+I suspect the following happens: 1) see something that is both critically acclaimed and confusingly abstract, 2) think if you write something confusingly abstract that will also be critically acclaimed, 3) achieve first without the second.
+I’ve seen this overspill into aspiring professionals – incomprehensible performances at scratch nights where the we are asked what emotions it made us feel; the brutally honest answer is usually “Uh?????”

 8: Talking down to people